SalesforceCommerceCloud/b2c-crm-sync/README.md

 The CLI build tools present within this solution will use this information to remotely authenticate against your environment via B2C Commerce REST APIs prior to attempting any import, upload, or re-index activity.
 They are also used to automate the creation of Salesforce Platform meta-data describing the B2C Commerce environment and Named Credentials used to access the B2C Commerce instance.

-> Prior to saving your file, please verify that the url is correct, and that the clientId / clientSecret are accurate.
-The instance name should represent a shorthand nickname for the B2C Commerce environment.
+> Prior to saving your file, please verify that the url is correct, that the instanceName has no spaces, hyphens, or underscores -- and that the clientId / clientSecret are accurate.
 This information must be accurate in order for these activities to successfully process the site-import.

 ### Configure Your B2C Commerce OCAPI Permissions
 The build scripts in this repository leverage B2C Commerce's [sfcc-ci](https://github.com/SalesforceCommerceCloud/sfcc-ci) automation library.
-This library performs a number of continuous-integration related activities that enable the site-data uploading and import.
+This library performs a number of continuous-integration related tasks that enable the site-data uploading and import.
 Before we can leverage the automation tasks, the Salesforce B2C Commerce environment's OCAPI Data API permissions must be enabled to support remote interactions.

 > Yes, we will be porting this to leverage the new B2C Commerce APIs in a future release.
 For now, all use-cases can be satisfied via OCAPI.